-By Lemma~\ref{LemmaNormalform} we can assume that the point $w$ under investigation is the all-1-vector {\bf 1}.
+By Lemma~\ref{LemmaNormalform} we can assume that the point $\lambda$, whose membership to an unlog amoeba $\cU_f$ shall be decided, is the all-1-vector {\bf 1}.
 In this situation lopsidedness means that there is an index $j \in \{1, \ldots, d\}$ with $|b_j| > \sum_{i \neq j} |b_i|$.
-If the lopsidedness condition is satisfied in $w$, then the following statement provides a certificate of the form $G+H+1$ and bounded degree.
+If the lopsidedness condition is satisfied in $v$, then the following statement provides a certificate of the form $G+H+1$ and bounded degree.

 Corresponding to the definition of $I^*$ in~\eqref{eq:istar}, let the polynomials $s_1, \ldots, s_{d+2}$ be defined by

 and $s_{d+1} = f^{\re}$, $s_{d+2} = f^{\im}$.